-Patrick Leighton is Professor of Epidemiology and Public Health at the Faculty of Veterinary Medicine, University of Montreal, and an active member of the Epidemiology of Zoonoses and Public Health Research Group (GREZOSP).
+Patrick Leighton is Professor of Epidemiology and Public Health at the Faculty of Veterinary Medicine, University of Montreal, and an active member of the Epidemiology of Zoonoses and Public Health Research Group (GREZOSP) and the Centre for Public Health Research (CReSP).
 His research focuses on the ecology of wildlife diseases that are transmissible to humans, and in particular the impact of ecological change on the epidemiology of these diseases and the risk they pose to public health.
-He co-developed and co-directs U. Montreal’s Master’s Programs in One Health and Veterinary Public Health.
+He is director of the Canadian Lyme Disease Research Network (CLyDRN) and co-directs U. Montreal’s Master’s Programs in One Health and Veterinary Public Health.

 Olivia completed her PhD at Université Laval in 2016 where she studied functional relationships between the heterogeneity of agriculturally fragmented landscapes and space-use patterns of raccoons and striped skunks, two main hosts of the raccoon rabies virus variant.
 Her postdoctoral research focuses on spatio-temporal modelling and mapping of zoonotic disease risk in the context of environmental changes with emphasis on vector-borne diseases (especially Lyme disease), and rabies in raccoons, striped skunks, red foxes and Arctic foxes in North America.
 Olivia is currently working on the development of an agent-based model to explore how the interplay between the animal dispersal behaviour and landscape characteristics influences the rate of vector-borne disease spread.

 Modelling the future dynamics of Arctic fox rabies